sachamasry/klepsidra/README.md

   - Start enabling full-text search on other relevant database fields
 - Reformat listing display to a more useful format, removing description field to a popup box or tooltip; change date display to more informative format
 - Change data defaults for duration to nil, and no duration time units until clocking out

+### One day

+- Break down and list all ultimate desiderata for an activity timer

 ### Tests